 Lisun Instruments Limited was found by LISUN GROUP in 2003.
 LISUN quality system has been strictly certified by ISO9001:2015.
 As a CIE Membership, LISUN products are designed based on CIE, IEC and other international or national standards.
 All products passed CE certificate and authenticated by the third party lab.

-Our main products are Goniophotometer, Spectroradiometer, Integrating Sphere, LED Test Instruments, CFL Test Instruments, Photometer and Colorimeter, EMC & EMI Testing, Surge Generator, Electrical Safety Testing, Environmental Test Chamber, IP Waterproof Test Equipment, Dustproof Test Chamber, High and Low temperature Humidity Chamber, Plug and Switch Testing, AC and DC Power Supply.
+Our main products are Goniophotometer, Spectroradiometer, Integrating Sphere, LED Test Instruments, CFL Test Instruments, Photometer and Colorimeter, EMC & EMI Testing, Surge Generator, Electrical Safety Testing, Environmental Test Chamber, Waterproof Test , Dustproof Test Chamber, High and Low temperature Humidity Chamber, Plug and Switch Testing, AC and DC Power Supply.